highcharts/highcharts-declarations-beta/README.md

 # Type definitions (beta) for Highcharts v6

 These declaration files are in a beta state and incomplete.
-Even though they help in developing Highcharts-based soliutions, in some circumstances a partial cast to the `any` type is necessary because of missing declarations.
+Even though they help in developing Highcharts-based solutions, in some circumstances a partial cast to the `any` type is necessary because of missing declarations.

 This beta contains declarations for the following imports:

 - highcharts
-- highcharts/modules/accessibility
+- ~highcharts/modules/accessibility~
-- highcharts/modules/export-data
+- ~highcharts/modules/export-data~
-- highcharts/modules/exporting
+- ~highcharts/modules/exporting~
-- highcharts/modules/offline-exporting
+- ~highcharts/modules/offline-exporting~
-- highcharts/modules/series-label
+- ~highcharts/modules/series-label~
-- highcharts/modules/vector
+- ~highcharts/modules/vector~